HackathonHackers/code-of-conduct/README.md

 * Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, race, age, regional discrimination, political or religious affiliation
 * Unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, drugs, and employment
 * Deliberate misgendering.
 This includes deadnaming or persistently using a pronoun that does not correctly reflect a person’s gender identity.
 You must address people by the name they give you when not addressing them by their username or handle
-* Physical contact and simulated physical contact (eg, textual descriptions like “hug” or “backrub”) without consent or after a request to stop
+* Physical contact and simulated physical contact (eg, textual descriptions like "hug" or "backrub") without consent or after a request to stop
 * Threats of violence, both physical and psychological
 * Incitement of violence towards any individual, including encouraging a person to commit suicide or to engage in self-harm
 * Deliberate intimidation